The universal Euler characteristic and Burnside group for definable groupoids: The universal Euler characteristic of orbit space definable groupoids

 \begin{proposition} Let $I$ be a topological invariant of orbit space definable groupoids.
-Then $I$ is additive on isotropy locally trivial groupoids if and only if $I(\G) = \chi(\vert \G\vert)I(G\ltimes\{p\})$ for each isotropy locally trivial orbit space definable groupoid $\G$, where $p$ is a point. \end{proposition} \begin{proof} Assume $I$ is additive and let $\G$ be an isotropy locally trivial orbit space definable groupoid.
-Then using an isotropy locally trivial cell decomposition of $\vert\G\vert$, and Lemma~\ref{lem:ECGpdAddUnique}, the proof follows exactly as the proof of Proposition~\ref{prop:ECAddUnique}.
+Then $I$ is additive on isotropy locally trivial groupoids if and only if $I(\G) = \chi(\vert \G\vert)I(G\ltimes\{p\})$ for each isotropy locally trivial orbit space definable groupoid $\G$ such that every isotropy group is isomorphic to the compact Lie group $G$, where $p$ is a point. \end{proposition} \begin{proof} Assume $I$ is additive and let $\G$ be an isotropy locally trivial orbit space definable groupoid.
+Then using an isotropy locally trivial cell decomposition of $\vert\G\vert$, and Lemma~\ref{lem:ECGpdAddUnique}, the proof follows exactly as the proof of Theorem~\ref{thrm:ECAddUniqueTop}.
 Conversely, the additivity of $\chi$ ensures that $\chi(\vert \G\vert)I(G\ltimes\{p\})$ is an additive invariant of isotropy locally trivial orbit space definable groupoids. \end{proof}

-We now turn to defining the universal Euler characteristic $\chi^{\text{un}}$ for orbit space definable groupoids, a generalization of \cite[Sec.~5]{GZLMH-Universal}.
-We begin by defining the ring $\mathscr{R}$ which will serve as the codomain of $\chi^{\text{un}}$.
+We now turn to defining the universal Euler characteristic $\chi^{\un}$ for orbit space definable groupoids, a generalization of \cite[Sec.~5]{GZLMH-Universal}.
+We begin by defining the ring $\mathscr{R}$ which will serve as the codomain of $\chi^{\un}$.